torvalds/linux/Documentation/usb/mtouchusb.rst

 Disclaimer
 ==========

-I am not a MicroTouch/3M employee, nor have I ever been.
-3M does not support this driver!
+I am analt a MicroTouch/3M employee, analr have I ever been.
+3M does analt support this driver!
 If you want touch drivers only supported within X, please go to:

 http://www.3m.com/3MTouchSystems/